puibtx/131-Team10/meetings.md

 - Nick worked on use cases for 'send messages to followers' and 'like/dislike posts'.
 Will work on planning out the parts of programming I will be completing.
 - Jose C worked on use cases for 'search users'.
 Helped choose and assigned requirements.
 Will work on setting up project soon.
-- Haolin J worked on user case for 'follow users' and 'display other user profile'. schudle the meetings, will work on the programming part soon.
+- Haolin J worked on user case for 'follow users' and 'display other user profile'.
+Schedule the meetings, will work on the programming part soon.
+- Joshua J worked on the use case for 'post pictures/text' and 'accept/decline follow requests'.
+Will start the programming soon.